 AOMEI Backupper Well worth a mention in this category because of its additional ability to quickly make backups of files and folders.
 The latest edition at time of writing is 2.0.1 and now has a few extra features such as the ability now to select multiple files and folders at the same time for backup along with support for performing a backup or restore across a network or NAS (Network Attached Storage), in addition you are now able to import and export all the backup tasks in XML format.
 The developers at AOMEI are constantly improving on their software whilst still maintaining a clean and easy to use GUI.

-Version 2.8.0 is now available and they have added the ability to schedule the synchronization of files and folders automatically to HDD, USB and NAS.
+Since version 2.8.0 they added the ability to schedule the synchronization of files and folders automatically to HDD, USB and NAS, the current version is 3.2

 Please follow this link for the full full review and rating: AOMEI Backupper.